nikitavoloboev/data/docs/relationships/relationships.md

 [The Proust Questionnaire](https://www.vanityfair.com/magazine/2000/01/proust-questionnaire) has nice questions to get to know a person.

+For long time relationships I think key things to look for are:

+1. Actually living together.
+2. See how they handle setbacks/failure.
+3. How attentive they are especially long distance.
+4. How you feel together and how you feel separate.
+Good relationship should make you feel better.

+There’s many more points like how they treat others [including animals](../environment/veganism.md) but I think that’s more ‘good/bad person’ qualities rather than can you vibe together.

 ## Notes

 - [All Too Well](https://www.youtube.com/watch?v=tollGa3S0o8) clip/film is a nice overview of narcissistic relationship.